Hayoung Song

 I am a postdoctoral research associate at the Center for Theoretical and Computational Neuroscience at Washington University in St. Louis.
 I received a PhD in Psychology (Integrative Neuroscience) from the University of Chicago, advised by Monica Rosenberg and Yuan Chang Leong.
 I received an MS in Biomedical Engineering and a BA in Psychology from Sungkyunkwan University in Korea.

 I study how the human brain gives rise to the mind using functional neuroimaging and behavioral experiments.
 Nowadays, I am building computational models of the mind and brain to gain a mechanistic understanding.
-I am passionate about open and slow science practices and across-field collaborations.
+I am passionate about slow and open science practices and across-field collaborations.

 Research Program

 Cognition arises from neural operations at multiple spatial scales, from individual neurons to large-scale networks.
-I think a lot about how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.
+I study the brain at a macroscale using functional magnetic resonance imaging (fMRI), to understand how dynamic interactions of the whole brain regions and networks collectively give rise to various cognitive processes and behavior.
 I use dynamical systems to characterize and model neural dynamics.

 Science in the wild

 I entered the field to understand the neural basis of subjective experience.
 I wanted to explain the tingling sensation I felt as a kid in front of a beautiful painting (so-called aesthetic experience).
-I collaborate with artists and organizations to conduct science in the wild to investigate our subjective experiences.
+I collaborate with artists and organizations to conduct science in the wild to investigate our subjective experiences and real-world behavior.